-If your company offers the 401(k) plan to employees, then it’s an added advantage for you.
-Under this plan, your employer will allow you to engage in investments that will boost your retirement savings, with the potential for employer contributions enhancing its appeal.
+If your company offers a 401k plan to its employees, then it’s an added advantage for you.
+Participating in this plan allows you to engage in investments that can significantly boost your retirement savings, with the potential for employer contributions enhancing its appeal.

 What is a 401(k) Plan